mcamera/FundingMe/PROJECT_DESCRIPTION.md

 - **Authorization Controls**: Robust permission system ensuring only authorized operations

 ### How to Use the dApp
-1. **Connect Wallet** - Connect your Solana wallet to interact with the platform
+1. **Connect as Project Owner** - Connect your Solana wallet to the Solana DevNet to interact with the platform as a Project Owner.
-2. **Create Project** - Initialize a new crowdfunding project with your desired name and financial target
+2. **Create a New Project** - Set up a new crowdfunding project with your desired name and financial target, then click 'Create Project'.
-3. **Accept Donations** - Share your project for others to contribute SOL towards your goal
-4. **Monitor Progress** - Track donations, view donator list, and monitor progress towards financial target
+3. **Connect as Donator** - Connect a different Solana wallet to the Solana DevNet to interact with the platform as a Donator.
+4. **Make Donations** - Enter the project owner's Solana address in the search field and click 'Search'.
+The project information will appear below.
+Enter a donation amount and click 'Donate'.
+5. **Monitor Progress** - Reconnect with the project owner wallet to see new donations reflected in the project information.
-5. **Complete Project** - Once target is reached, close project to enable fund withdrawal
+6. **Close a Successful Project** - Once the target is reached, click 'Close Project' to mark the project as successful and enable fund withdrawal.
-6. **Withdraw Funds** - Successfully funded projects can withdraw all collected donations
+7. **Withdraw Funds** - Click the 'Withdraw Funds' button to transfer all collected donations to your wallet.
+The project and its Solana PDA account will be deleted.
-7. **Handle Failures** - If project fails, mark as failed to enable individual refund claims
+8. **Handle Project Failures** - If the project doesn't reach its target, click 'Close Project' to mark it as failed and enable individual refunds for all donators.
-8. **Process Refunds** - Donators can individually claim refunds from failed projects
+9. **Process Refunds** - Reconnect with the donator wallet, search for the project using the owner's address, then click 'Claim Your Refund' to recover your donations.
+The amount will be automatically deposited into your wallet.
+10. **Close a Failed Project** - Reconnect with the project owner wallet and click 'Close Failed Project'.
+All remaining rent from the Solana account will be refunded to your wallet, and the Solana PDA account will be deleted.

 ## Program Architecture
 The funding dApp uses a sophisticated architecture with comprehensive state management, multi-user support, and complete lifecycle handling.
 The program leverages Program Derived Addresses for deterministic project accounts and implements a donation tracking system with individual refund capabilities.